Preventive Veterinary Care in Gallatin, TN

 Pet preventive care is a strategy of getting ahead of veterinary problems, so your pets can function well and live longer.
 The focus of a preventive care program is to ensure that your pet is receiving everything they need to live a healthy life, including proper nutrition, good hygiene, adequate stimulation, and early detection of any illness or disease that may be developing.
 Based on age, health status, and pre-existing conditions, some pets require a check-up annually, and others semi-annually (every six months).

 Comprehensive Veterinary Care for Your Four-Legged Family Member.

 At Bluegrass Veterinary Hospital, we offer a wide range of preventive care services to help keep pets healthy and happy.

 - Pet Vaccinations: The importance of vaccinations to the overall health and longevity of your pet cannot be understated.
-Depending on your pet’s age, medical history, and lifestyle, we may recommend vaccinations that include rabies, distemper, bordetella, leptospirosis for dogs, and rabies, distemper, and feline leukemia for cats.
+Depending on your pet’s age, medical history, and lifestyle, we may recommend vaccinations that include rabies, distemper, bordetella, and leptospirosis for dogs and rabies, distemper, and feline leukemia for cats.